NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.md

 head(getUnmeth(MSet)[,1:3])
 ```

-A _RatioSet_ object is class designed to store Beta and/or M-values instead of the (un)methylated signals.
+An object of a class _RatioSet_ is designed to store Beta and/or M-values instead of the (un)methylated signals.
 An optional copy number matrix, CN, the sum of the methylated and unmethylated signals, can be also stored.
 Mapping a _MethylSet_ to a _RatioSet_ is irreversible, i.e. one cannot technically retrieve the methylated and unmethylated signals from a _RatioSet_.
 A _RatioSet_ can be created with the function ratioConvert.
 The function _mapToGenome_ applied to a _RatioSet_ object will add genomic coordinates to each probe together with some additional annotation information.
 The output object is a _GenomicRatioSet_

 ```r
 ratioSet <- ratioConvert(MSet, what = "both", keepCN = TRUE)